If Biblical scriptures are sometimes hard to understand, or so familiar they no longer speak a new Word to you, perhaps this blog can help.

 Scripture to Life writings started from a simple request: my pastor asked me to provide a devotion at the beginning of our monthly committee meetings (September 2004).
 I chose to write a reflection on the previous (or upcoming) Sunday’s scripture (or music!) and theme.
 If I was absent from the actual meeting, I wrote a devotion anyway and e-mailed it to the chair of the committee for someone else to read.
 The devotions were well received, and it gave me a way to stay connected during a year when I was out of state much of the time.

 When I ended my four-year term on the committee (June 2008), the devotion writing stopped.
 Three years later, a different pastor asked me to try writing something to share during weekly Sunday worship (August 14, 2011).
 Reflections on the scriptural reading for each service seemed a natural fit.
 Each one closes with a prayer.
-In the service it is called “prayer of preparation.”
-That was more than six years ago.
+In the service it was called “prayer of preparation.”

-Each week I receive the coming Sunday’s scripture(s) and (usually) the pastor’s sermon title.
-I created my own rule since my piece is read during the worship service: no more than 250 words per reflection.
-Occasionally I get a Sunday “off” when the Prayer of Preparation does not fit in the service.
+Each week I received the coming Sunday’s scripture(s) and (usually) the pastor’s sermon title.
+I created my own rule: no more than 250 words per reflection.
+I read the Prayer of Preparation in the service most weeks for 7 years.

 I hope you enjoy Scripture to Life!